Who Can Travel to Peru & Chile Now?

 - International travelers must submit their information on the app at least 48 hours prior to arrival.

 Who Can Travel To Chile Now?

 Effective December 31st, all travelers, Chileans, foreign residents and foreign travelers must undergo a mandatory 10-day quarantine upon their arrival in Chile.
-The quarantine can be lifted with a negative PCR result based on a test taken from the seventh day of quarantine onwards.
+From March 31st there is not possibility of exemption even with a negative PCR test result.

 The release from the Health Ministry (only available in Spanish).

-Travel regulations released by the Chilean Health Department before the appearance of the new COVID-19 variation were as follows:
+Travel regulations released by the Chilean Health Department before the appearance of the new COVID-19 variations were as follows: